macaroonforu/Interactive-Library/README.md

 # Interactive-Library-
-You can add a book.

-If you hit the check, book is marked as read.

-Hit the read button to change its status.

-Can remove books as well.
+You can add and remove books.
+You can also toggle a book's status between read and un-read by checking the status button which will affect how the book is displayed.
+This is a front-end application with vanilla js, html and css, so no database is actually being modified.

 CLICK THIS [LINK](https://macaroonforu.github.io/Interactive-Library-/) TO TRY IT OUT

-IDEAS FOR FUTURE IMPROVEMENT:

-Give user the option to add a picture to their book.

-Make the title consistent with the rest of the styling

-Find a way to improve the layout: currently it is weird that there is the floating add book icon, then the library.